rolftimmermans/zeromq-ng/README.md

 git push && git push --tags
 ```

 Wait for continuous integration to finish.
 Prebuilds will be generated for all supported platforms and attached to a Github release.
-Then, a new NPM package version will be automatically released.
+Documentation is automatically generated and committed to `gh-pages`.
+Finally, a new NPM package version will be automatically released.

 # History